elyrepaircafe/elyrepaircafe.org.uk/src/content/pages/privacy-policy.md

 ##### We collect or use the following information to receive donations or funding and organise fundraising activities:

-- we do not save or store infomration from funders or donors, unless explicitly asked to do so.
+- we do not save or store information from funders or donors, unless explicitly asked to do so.

 ##### We collect or use the following personal information for recruitment purposes: